ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 ## A Note on What GMV Actually Means Here

-Because the dataset doesn't include shipping costs, voucher costs, seller commissions, advertising spend, or platform fees — the GMV figures here are basically **total valid sales revenue**, not marketplace profit.
+Because the dataset doesn't include shipping costs, voucher costs, seller commissions, advertising spend, or platform fees, the GMV figures here are basically **total valid sales revenue**, not marketplace profit.
 I excluded cancelled and returned orders.
 AOV is just GMV divided by order count.

 | Metric | How I defined it |
 |---|---|